Matthew Sernett

-Matthew Lee Sernett is a game designer who has worked primarily on role-playing games.
+Matthew Lee Sernett (also known as Matt Sernett) is a writer and game designer who has worked on AAA titles, mobile games, table-top role-playing games (TT-RPGs), card games, miniature games, board games, and digital classics.

 Career

 Matt Sernett was part of the SCRAMJET team, led by Richard Baker, with designers James Wyatt, Ed Stark, Michele Carter, Stacy Longstreet, and Chris Perkins; this team was responsible for updating the fictional setting as it would be used for the fourth edition of Dungeons & Dragons which was in development.

 His D&D design work includes the third edition Fiend Folio (2003), Monster Manual III (2004), Races of Eberron (2005), Fantastic Locations: Hellspike Prison (2005), Spell Compendium (2005), the third edition Tome of Magic (2006), Tome of Battle (2006), Cormyr: The Tearing of the Weave (2007), and Wizards Presents: Races and Classes (2007), as well as Wizards Presents: Worlds and Monsters (2008).
 Additionally, he served as Editor-in-Chief of Dragon from February to December 2004.